ruthlennonatu/groot22/Tester/TestSetup.md

 3- In the right package in the test directory, you need to create a Java class (I suggest to use Test.java).

 4- In the created class, type '@Test'.
 Then, among the options that IntelliJ gives you, select Add 'JUnitx' to classpath.

+5- Write your test method in your test class.
+The method signature is like:

+@Test
+public void test<name of original method>(){
+...
+}

+You can do your assertions like below:

+Assertions.assertTrue(f.flipEquiv(node1_1, node2_1));

+These are the imports that I added:

+import org.junit.jupiter.api.Assertions;
+import org.junit.jupiter.api.Test;

+You can check your methods like below:

+Assertions.assertEquals(<Expected>,<actual>);
+Assertions.assertTrue(<actual>);

+For running your unit tests, right-click on the test and click on Run .

+<h1> If that didn't help refer to this link <a href="https://stackoverflow.com/questions/8751553/how-to-write-a-unit-test">here</a> </h1>